 Spirituality has many meanings, and there is no right or wrong way to go about it.
 Typically, your spirituality is influenced by your upbringing, the people you surround yourself with, and your values.
 There are many ways to be spiritual.
 Some people enjoy praying to God, and others like connecting to nature, animals, or other entities.
 It’s crucial to find a spiritual path that suits your needs and wants.

-All you need to be spiritual is to recognize an area of your life that needs improvement and work towards it.
+All you need to be spiritual is recognizing an area of your life that needs improvement and working towards it.
 Taking time for spiritual self-care is soul-fulfilling.
 It encourages you to soul search and offers clarity and comfort.
 You can be spiritual to take ten minutes or more out of the day to nurture and connect yourself with God or any higher entity.